seckinadali/Google-Foobar/README.md

 ## Google Foobar Challenge

-This repo contains my solutions to Google's Foobar challenge.
-More content will be added when/if I solve more problems.
+These are my solutions to Google's Foobar challenge.
+More solutions will be added as I work my way through the problems.